-Here are 10 of the most memorable moments from past Academy Awards:
+Here are some of the most memorable moments from Academy Awards ceremonies:

 In what remains one of the biggest – and most embarrassing – blunders in Oscars history, the 2017 Best Picture Oscar was given to the wrong film when Warren Beatty and Faye Dunaway were handed the wrong envelope to read out.
 Rather than the Best Picture envelope, the pair were given the Best Actress envelope, which had Emma Stone's name, along with the name of the film she won for, La La Land.